Wunderbyte-GmbH/moodle-local_catquiz/README.md

-# ALiSe CAT Quiz #
+# Adaptive Quiz - Advanced CAT Module #

 ## Short description ##
-The plugin local_catquiz implements Computer Adaptive Testing (CAT) in Moodle.
-Using static Item Response Theory (IRT) models, test takers are presented only with questions that fall within their identified ability range, based on the answers they give.
-This shortens the required test length and increases test accuracy.
+The plugin local_catquiz implements full Computer Adaptive Testing (CAT) capabilities in Moodle.
+Using common one-dimensional Item Response Theory (IRT) models, test takers are presented only with questions that fall within their identified ability range, based on the answers they give.
-The plugin is a central part of the CATQuiz plugin family.

 ## Detailed description ##
-The plugin can be used with dichotomous question types in Moodle that allow automatic scoring (e.g. multiple choice or cloze text).
-Depending on the question format, the plugin provides different IRT models:
+The plugin can be used with all types of questions in Moodle that allow for automatic scoring (e.g. multiple choice or cloze text).
+The plugin provides different IRT models:
+* dichotomous questions (only account for right or wrong answers)
     * Rasch-Model (1 parametric logistic model)
     * 2PL-Rasch-Birnbaum
     * 3PL-Mixed-Rasch-Birnbaum
+* polytomous questions (account for right, wrong and partially correct answers)
+    * models will be realized in upcoming versions

-In addition, the plug-in enables the creation, administration and modification of different scales on which measurements are taken.
-For this purpose, the plug-in creates a new role "catquiz Manager", who is authorized to perform these administrative tasks for defined course areas.
+The plugin enables the creation, administration and modification of different scales on which measurements are taken.
+For this purpose, the plug-in creates a new role "CAT Manager", which is authorized to perform these administrative tasks.

+Furthermore, the plugin allows to pursuit different test strategies:
+* running a normal CAT
+* adaptive diagnose for weakest/strongest ability in selected (sub-)scales
+* adaptive diagnose for all given (sub-)scales
+* run a classical test (ask all questions), but evaluate by using IRT

+For using this plugin, you are required to install the following plugins:
+* mod_adaptivequiz - the activity from which a CAT test can be started (vers 3.1 onwards)
+* adaptivequizcatmodel_catquiz - which serves as a bridge between mod_adaptivequiz and local_adaptivequiz
+* local_wunderbyte_table - database and tables handling

-The plugin makes use of the mod_adaptive plugin.
-It is therefore required to install that as well.
+It is recommended to install the following plugins as well:
+* local_shortcodes - helps to render results at any point in yout courses
+* local_adaptivelearningpaths - adds the possibility to define learning paths based on quiz and adaptive quiz results (to be released soon)

 ## Core concepts & Terminology ##
 The plugin tries to present questions matching the ability of the student.
 To assign parameters like difficulty to each question, questions and params are grouped as items.